weakish/docs-en/views/realtime-guide-beginner.md

 ```

 Notes:
-1. The “Local” in the diagram could be `localStorage` or `camera`, meaning that the image could be either from the local storage of the phone (like iPhone’s Camera Roll) or taken in real time with camera API.
+1. The "Local" in the diagram could be `localStorage` or `camera`, meaning that the image could be either from the local storage of the phone (like iPhone's Camera Roll) or taken in real time with camera API.
 2. `AVFile` is the file object used by LeanStorage.
 See [AVFile](storage_overview.html#avfile) for more details.

 The diagram above may look complicated, but the code itself is quite simple since the image gets automatically uploaded when being sent with `send` method: